How to Stop APD Debt Collection Calls and End Harassment

 - Information about the original creditor

-3. Send an APD Debt Collection Cease and Desist Letter
+Send a Cease and Desist Letter to APD

 - Confirm they received your letter